-In today’s fast-moving work environments, it’s not uncommon for someone to take a job without even seeing an actual job description...often because one just doesn't exist!
+In today’s fast-moving work environments, it’s not uncommon for someone to take a job without even seeing an actual job description...often because one doesn't exist!
 And if the job applicant is lucky enough to see one, chances are it's completely out of date because of rapid changes in responsibilities.
-Many times, outdated job descriptions don’t get a refresh until finding a new hire becomes a priority.
+Many times, outdated job descriptions don’t refresh until finding a new hire becomes a priority.
 It’s a vicious cycle.

 Whether creating a job description from scratch or working from an existing one, you’ll want to jot down the traits and behaviors a new hire will need to succeed in the position.
-You’ll then use that information to craft an amazing job positing that will attract – rather than repel – the most highly qualified candidates.
+You’ll then use that information to craft an amazing job posting that will attract – rather than repel – the most highly qualified candidates.
 But that's step two...first and foremost, we need to accurately capture the vital information that job seekers and employees look for in a job description.

 The Art of Writing a Job Description

-Writing a job description can be frustrating, time consuming, and sometimes just boring!
+Writing a job description can be frustrating, time-consuming, and sometimes just boring!
 However, a solid job description heads off many problems at the pass.

 To attract and retain top employees, every job description should contain the following elements:

 Bonus points if you describe not just what should be done, but how it should be done.
 This isn’t a call for micromanagement.
 Rather, it’s a call for clarity.
 Let’s say the job is for an accountant.
-If that accountant is responsible for the month end close, which needs to be completed by the 15th of the month following, then the job description should say as much.
+If that accountant is responsible for the month-end close, which needs to be completed by the 15th of the month following, then the job description should say as much.